 More sophisticated measurement solutions can help increase the energy efficiency and savings of homes and businesses through personalised recommendations, even continuously health-checking their current energy tariff and recommending cheaper alternatives.

-- All Exeter business with 1000+ employees have commited to energy reduction measures
+- All Exeter businesses shall have committed to energy reduction measures.

-- All public sector organisations in Exeter (including schools) have committed to energy reduction measures
+- All public sector organisations in Exeter (including schools) shall have committed to energy reduction measures.

-- Local planning policy is directed towards advancing demand reduction initiatives with the highest energy efficiency standards (Passivhaus or equivalent) as the norm.
+- Local planning policy shall consider carbon reduction and energy demand reduction in industrial, commercial and public buildings; the highest energy efficiency standards (Passivhaus or equivalent) shall be the norm.

-- Exeter has developed systems which enable and manage behavioural change to encourage upgrade to highest efficiency appliances.
+- Exeter shall have developed systems which enable and manage behavioural change to encourage upgrades to highest efficiency appliances.

-- Exeter has a strong set of demonstrators/case studies that act as examples of how commercial buildings and industrial processes can be more energy efficient; saving up to 359GWh from commercial buildings and 250GWh from industrial processes
+- Exeter shall have a strong set of demonstrators/case studies that act as examples of how commercial buildings and industrial processes can be more energy efficient.